chris-jansson/grpc.io/content/en/blog/principles.md

 ### Pluggable

 A wire protocol is only part of a functioning API infrastructure.
 Large distributed systems need security, health-checking, load-balancing and failover, monitoring, tracing, logging, and so on.
-Implementations should provide extensions points to allow for plugging in these features and, where useful, default implementations.
+Implementations should provide extension points to allow for plugging in these features and, where useful, default implementations.

 ### Extensions as APIs